+- The student's interpretation of an idea or image can take many forms: While acting like a rising sun can be representative of a sun, so can doing jumping jacks or anything else.
+The student's ability to create or interpret an idea is not being assessed. - If a student starts the dance, then stops, then starts again, that should be counted as either (a) no clear beginning or (b) one interruption; however, it should not be counted as both.

+• Responding rubric:

-- The student's interpretation of an idea or image can take many forms: While acting like a rising sun can be representative of a sun, so can doing jumping jacks (or anything else).
-The students' choice of how to interpret an idea is not being assessed. - If a student starts the dance, then stops, then starts again, that should be counted as either (a) no clear beginning or (b) one interruption; however, it should not be counted as both. - Responding rubric: Drawings or diagrams can be accepted to describe the students' choices provided that the drawings or diagrams correspond to the dance and that they show activity/energy.
-If the response is oral or written, both the vocabulary of dance and movement words are acceptable. - Responding rubric: All ideas and explanations must correlate to the actual performance to earn credit.
-Use discretion when assessing the vocabulary used to describe movement phrases and ideas: Both the vocabulary of dance and movement words are acceptable.
+- Drawings or diagrams can be accepted to describe the students' choices provided that the drawings or diagrams correspond to the dance and that they show activity/energy.
+If the response is oral or written, both the vocabulary of dance and movement words are acceptable. - All ideas and explanations must correlate to the actual performance to earn credit.
+In other words, if a student says "I swung my arms above my head to represent the wind," but the student really did not perform such a movement, then the response would not be credited for that description.
+Use discretion when assessing the vocabulary that students use to describe movement phrases and ideas: Both the vocabulary of dance and movement words are acceptable.